voidlizard/fixme/README.md

 Therefore, there are two streams:

-  1. A: Streams of "fixmies" from all from the repository from the veriy beginning
+  1. A: Streams of "fixmies" from the all blobs from the repository from the veriy beginning;

   2. B: Stream of the fixmies state updates.

+And the state is calculated as an application of operations from stream "B" over entities from stream "A".

+Thies log is stored only locally and it's not shared across the git repository.

+The .fixme/config and .fixme/log are shared.
+So, all participants should have same fixmies attributes and states as far as they have the same log.

-There is also a local state kept in sqlite database .fixme/state.db
+Physically the state is an sqlite database .fixme/state.db

 It works as a cache.
 It might be deleted, it will be re-created next time 'fixme scan' will be running.

-What if some fixmies
-got a similar id?
+What if some fixmies got a similar id?
 They will be displayed all.

 It should be ignored by 'fixme scan' process, so it should not (supposedly) processed.

 It you really need a duplicated fixme, make it unique by adding something unique into it's description.

 If you got two identical fixmies with different ids, you may